ispyboy/blockly-games-pond-answer/README.md

 # Usage

 Copy the bot code into your Pond game script.
-The bot will automatically:
+The bot will automatically:<br/>
 	- Move in safe circular patterns<br/>
 	- Scan for enemies<br/>
 	- Fire when in range<br/>